Wild Things 2: Plot

-After Bridge learns the entire affair was planned, he shows up at the Dunlap home and demands half the money in return for not going to the police.
+Bridge learns the entire affair was planned and attempts to expose the murder, but is fired when he cannot provide proof.
+After finding some of Haynes's blood, he shows up at the Dunlap home and demands half the money in return for not going to the police.
 Brittney, refusing to give up any of the money, gets a gun and points it at Bridge, but instead kills Maya.
 She tells Bridge that he has to earn his half.
-He loads Maya's body into the trunk of his car and he and Brittney drive off to dispose of it.
+He loads Maya's body into the trunk of his car and they drive off to dispose of it.

 When they stop at a traffic light, Brittney gets out of the car and walks away as a police car pulls up behind them.
 Bridge can do nothing but drive away when the traffic light turns green and the police car honks at him to get moving.
-Brittney phones in an anonymous tip that Bridge's car trunk has Maya's body in it.
-He is soon arrested and jailed.
+Brittney phones in an anonymous tip that Bridge's car trunk has Maya's body in it; he is soon arrested and jailed.
 A videotape from the Dunlap home security system shows Bridge demanding half of the inheritance money from Brittney and Maya.

-Later, Brittney flies off in a private plane with the very much alive Dunlap, who had faked his own death to escape prosecution for misappropriating millions of dollars of corporate funds to pay his gambling debts, and also to avoid the Cuban gambler Cicatriz, to whom he still owed millions.
+Later, Brittney flies off in a private plane with Dunlap, who faked his own death to not only escape Cicatriz but avoid prosecution for misappropriating millions of dollars in corporate funds to pay his gambling debts.
 Brittney and Dunlap don parachutes, planning to bail out over swampland and disappear together.
-As Dunlap is poised to bail out, Brittney reveals that she packed his chute with newspaper and pushes him from the plane to his death.
+As he is poised to bail out, she reveals that she packed his chute with newspaper and pushes him from the plane to his death.
 She then bails out, landing safely in the swamp, where her mother, also very much alive, is waiting for her in a swamp boat.

 It is revealed that Brittney and her mother orchestrated everything, including the deaths of Brittney's co-conspirators, in order to steal Dunlap's fortune, and they relax in the sun on a tropical island.
 Brittney comes down the stairs of their villa overlooking the ocean with two drinks and hands one to her mother.
 As Brittney watches intently, her mother takes a sip and remarks that the drink is strong.
-Brittney replies, with a wry smile, "They do make them strong here, don't they?"
-With that, it is left to the audience to decide whether or not Brittney has poisoned the drink.
+Brittney replies with a wry smile, "They do make them strong here, don't they?"